Job-Match-UH/job-match-uh.github.io/index.md

 Click on [this link here](https://github.com/Job-Match-UH/source/projects/3) to view out Milestone 3 (M3) Project Page.
 This shows the issues taht were completed for the milestone at this time.

 ## Community Feedback
+We asked five UH community members for their opinions on our app.
+Here's what they had to say: